 In 2007 we did a three week ski traverse near Clyde River on the east coast of Baffin Island, Nunavut, Canada.
 Below is a slightly modified version of an article Manrico wrote for another publication.
-A slideshow follows the article.
+A slideshow and Google Earth tour of the route follows the article.

 About a week into our trip a lone man on a snow machine stopped to talk to us on his way home from a few days of ice fishing.
 Like most Inuk (Inuit people) we’ve met, this fellow used few, well chosen words.
 Here’s the first part of our conversation: